Divisibility Rules

 - Take off 3 and subtract: 11 - 3

-- Since nine is obviously indivisible by eleven, 12345 is also not divisible by eleven.
+- Since eight is obviously indivisible by eleven, 12345 is also not divisible by eleven.

 Proof: All you are doing is subtracting 11*the last digit, preserving the remainder.